-For the time being, we will not be accepting any singles in shared-rooms.
+For the time being, we will not be accepting any solo travelers in shared-rooms.
 If you are traveling alone you will need to pay the single supplement (if applicable) in order to get your own room.

 Since our trips are highly catered and made of activities that need a lot of planning and organization, all payments (the initial sign-up fee, 50% deposit and final payment) are all non-refundable.
 This is because we must forward payments for accommodation, transportation, suppliers, etc. very early on, in order to privatize our accommodation, activities, transportation and meals.

 Should there be a need to cancel the trip due to a COVID-19 reason, and before the trip’s deadline (see individual trip’s website for the deadline date) then the sign-up fee will be refunded, minus any small processing fees, if applicable.
 Please note that the refund of your sign-up fee will only apply if World Vegan Travel cancels the trip.